Edemcee/Getting-and-Cleaning-Data/codebook.md

-4. Labelling the dataset with the appropriate descriptive names and then merging all 3 datasets namely    Subject_data,         Y_data and X_data into a single data frame.
+4. Labelling the dataset with the appropriate descriptive names and then merging all 3 datasets namely    Subject_data,         Y_data and X_data into a single data frame using the rbind() function.
+   Thus:
+   Subject_data, Y_data and X_data are merged into one big data frame.

 5. Creating a 2nd, independent tidy data set with the average of each measurement for each activity and each    subject.